Thomas J. Hanley Jr.: Military service

-Hanley graduated from the United States Military Academy with the Class of 1915.
-He was commissioned as a second lieutenant of Infantry on June 12, 1915.
+Hanley graduated from the United States Military Academy with the Class of 1915 ("the class the stars fell on") and was commissioned a second lieutenant of Infantry on June 12, 1915.
 Though originally assigned to the Twenty-Third Infantry in Texas, Hanley was moved to the Aviation Section of the Signal Corps in August 1916.
 He promptly entered the Corps's Aviation School in San Diego and was able to graduate from flying school by the following April.
 Following graduation, Hanley was assigned to the First Aero Squadron in New Mexico for about a month before being transferred to Texas to serve with the Fifth and then the Nineteenth Aero Squadrons.

 In February 1918, he was given his first command, that of the 274th Aero Squadron, based at Taliaferro Field in Texas.
 The following month Hanley was appointed engineering officer and commanding officer of the entire airfield.
 He went on to command Carruthers Field, also in Texas, until December 1919.
 At this point Hanley was transferred to Langley Field, Virginia to serve as an executive officer.
 In July 1920, he was transferred to the Air Service from the Infantry.
 In November of that year he was appointed director of the administration course at what was later redesignated the Tactical School.

 In December 1921, Hanley was transferred to Kindley Field in the Philippines to command the 2nd Observation Squadron until August 1922 and the Provisional Administration Company until September 1922.
 He was then moved to Camp Nichols to assume command of the 28th Bombardment Squadron.